oVirt/ovirt-site/source/backend/dbscripts/upgrade.html.md

 # upgrade

+dbscripts/upgrade is part of an effect to document the oVirt project at the architecture level.
+The rest of the pages are located at [Backend](Backend).

 **Introduction:** The dbscripts/upgrade folder contains stored procedures, relevant when a change is needed to be made to the schema of a table, otherwise known as upgrading the database.
 As oVirt is an enterprise product and a rather large software project worked on by many people, changes to the database schema need to be carefully.
 Each upgrade is represented via a stored procedure with a specific naming convention.

 **Naming convention:** XX_YY_ZZZ0_description.sql